Visiting Coober Pedy is a strange experience. There is nothing normal about this town, which has an other-worldly feel.

 Located in the middle of the Australian outback far from civilisation, it resembles settings in Mad Max films.
-The last outpost in a barren post-apocalyptic world, it is a strange place!
+The last outpost in a barren post-apocalyptic world is a strange place!

-However, it the strangeness which makes it a unique place you should go out your way to visit.
+However, it’s the strangeness that makes it a unique place you should go out of your way to visit.

 Few places in the world can match Coober Pedy for its strange vibe, indeed it was certainly the strangest place I encountered while backpacking Australia!

 The underground homes and the general feeling that you’re cut off from the world make it a strange place!
 So if you’re travelling through South Australia, then it’s definitely worth a visit!

 Disclosure: This article may contain affiliate/compensated links.
 For full information, please see our full disclosure policy.

 You’re probably wondering what a place like Coober Pedy is doing in the middle of the outback far away from civilisation.
 It’s a good question and one with a simple answer, opal.
 The town is located above the biggest opal field in the world.

 Since the discovery of opal in 1915 by Willie Hutchison, the underground town supplies the majority of the world’s gem-quality opal.
 Thus, most of the town’s inhabitants are involved in the mining industry.

 Even the name, Coober Pedy, has interesting origins.
 It comes from the local Aboriginal term kupa-piti, which means ‘white man’s hole’.

 As the town is in the middle of the desert, it gets hot, we’re talking 50 degrees hot!
 Even during winter, temperatures regularly reach the 30-degree mark.
 Be sure to bring adequate protection from the sun, such as sun cream and a hat, as it’s gonna be hot!